appfoundry/react-adal-authentication-session-sample/README.md

 AuthContext.handleWindowCallback()
 ```

 Then we'll add some extra logic that we will only run when we are on the **parent window** and not in an iframe.
-If we were to allow it to run in iframes, which are used by adal to acquire tokens, then we would be stuck with multiple instances of our react app and we don’t want that.
+If we were to allow it to run in iframes, which are used by adal to acquire tokens, then we would be stuck with multiple instances of our React app and we don’t want that.

 If we have **no logged in user** then we will **redirect the user to Microsoft's login page**.
 If we have a **logged in user** then we will **acquire an access token for our API** to see that everything works, **and** we will **render our React application**.